enp6s0/BrightBanana/readme.md

 ```

 ### Known issues
-* Repeatedly sending command strings that is too long will eventually result in the Arduino locking up (probably due to bad buffer disclipine)
+* Repeatedly sending command strings that is too long will eventually result in the Arduino locking up (probably due to bad buffer discipline)

 ### License
 MIT; see license.md for more info